Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Introduction

 Recently Skopenkov has given a complete isotopy classification of embeddings of $3$-manifolds into $S^6$ \cite{Skopenkov}.
 At the other extreme, the question of which $3$-manifolds (with boundary) embed in $S^3$ is quite a difficult problem \cite{CGLS, Agol, MJ} although there is much known -- for example, consider the case of $M$ compact, orientable with boundary a collection of tori.
 If $M$ embeds in $S^3$, then there is another embedding of $M$ in $S^3$ so that it is the complement of a link \cite{Schubert}.
 By a Wirtinger presentation, $\pi_1 M$ is generated by the conjugates of $n$ curves on $\partial M$ corresponding to the meridians of the $n$-component link.
 By the resolution of the Poincar\'e conjecture, the converse is true -- simply fill $M$ along the curves in $\partial M$ to get a homotopy $3$-sphere.
 Although this is an `answer' it is rather difficult to implement in a computationally-effective way \cite{MJ}.

-The hope of this paper is that the `intermediate' question of whether or not a $3$-manifold embeds in $S^4$ is perhaps fairly tractable.
+The hope of this paper is that the `intermediate' question of whether or not a $3$-manifold embeds in $S^4$ is tractable.
 This is also problem 3.20 on Kirby's problem list.
 The point of view of this paper is that there is no better way to discover than to get one's hands dirty.
-The census of prime $3$-manifolds which can be triangulated (semi-simplicially) by $11$ or less tetrahedra \cite{BBurton} is chosen as a `generic supply' of test cases.
+The census of prime $3$-manifolds which can be triangulated by $11$ or less tetrahedra \cite{BBurton} is chosen as a `generic supply' of test cases.
 Of course, there is good reason to think this problem could be very difficult.
 There are several significant, closely-related outstanding problems such as the Sch\"onflies problem, and the smooth Poincar\'e Conjecture in dimension $4$ which indicate possible pitfalls.
 Sometimes in this paper embeddings of $3$-manifolds are constructed into homotopy $4$-spheres.
-Likely all the homotopy $4$-sphere constructed are the standard $S^4$ but we do not always determine this.
-There are perhaps simpler obstacles to overcome -- at present in the literature there are no known examples of $3$-manifolds that embed smoothly in a homology $4$-sphere and not in $S^4$.
-It is rather remarkable that all the obstructions used in this paper are obstructions to embedding into homology $4$-spheres, and the majority of the time they suffice to determine which $3$-manifolds embed in $S^4$.
+Likely all the homotopy $4$-sphere constructed are the standard $S^4$ but we have not always determined this.
+There are perhaps simpler obstacles to overcome -- at present in the literature there are no known examples of $3$-manifolds that embed smoothly in a homology $4$-sphere but do not embed in $S^4$.
+It is rather remarkable that all the obstructions used in this paper are obstructions to embedding into homology $4$-spheres, and at least so far they have largely sufficed to determine which $3$-manifolds embed in $S^4$.

 In Section \ref{Known results} a brief survey is given of known obstructions to a $3$-manifold embedding in $S^4$.
 Many useful techniques to construct embeddings in $S^4$ are also listed.

 We apply the results from Section \ref{Known results} to the census of $3$-manifolds in Sections \ref{embeddable_man}, \ref{emb_htpy} and \ref{nonembeddable_man}.
 To keep the paper a reasonable length, only the manifolds which pass the torsion linking form test (Theorem \ref{Hant}) are listed in these sections.